aliibarry/shiny/codedata.md

 ---

-**User Guide**

-Notes:
-* Currently only set up for ensembl gene id queries.
-Updates to come.

----

-**Data**
+**Overview**

-All work presented here is currently unpublished, and is the work of Ali Barry, Giorgos Baskozos, and Dave Bennett at the University of Oxford (NDCN).
+All data presented here is currently unpublished, and is the work of Ali Barry, Giorgos Baskozos, and Dave Bennett at the University of Oxford (NDCN).

+User Notes:
+* Searchable by gene symbol
+* File uploads for ensembl gene id queries in progress.

 ---